EU competition rules

 The Danish Competition Authority is the Danish representative in the advisory committee for competition and merger cases, which the Commission must consult before making a decision in a concrete matter.
 The Danish Competition Authority also participates in the preparation of new legislation acts concerning the use and administration of the EU competition rules, as well as the authority assists the Commission in control investigations in Denmark.

-The Danish Competition Authority cooperates with the competition authorities in the other Nordic countries, i.e. Finland, the Faroes, Greenland, Iceland, Norway and Sweden.
-An annual meeting is held between the Nordic competition authorities with the purpose of exchanging experience on legislation, including discussing cases and issues of mutual interest.
-The competition authorities also have an ongoing cooperation concerning for instance exchange of information.
-A series of Nordic working groups has been set up to deal with specific issues or with industries, as for example, the aviation industry or the energy sector.
+The Danish Competition and Consumer Authority cooperates with the competition authorities in the other Nordic countries, i.e. Finland, the Faroe Islands, Greenland, Iceland, Norway and Sweden.
+An annual meeting is held between the Nordic competition authorities with the purpose of exchanging experience on legislation and cases and discussion issues of mutual interest.
+A series of Nordic working groups has been set up to deal with specific issues.
+For further information on the cooperation see joint contribution from Denmark, Finland, Norway, Iceland and Sweden to an OECD-meeting regarding Regional Competition Agreements: Benefits and Challenges

-The Danish Competition Authority has signed an agreement with the competition authorities in Iceland, Norway and Sweden on the exchange of confidential competition-related information.
+The Danish Competition Authority has signed an agreement with the competition authorities in Finland, Iceland, Norway and Sweden on cooperation in competition cases.

 The Danish Competition Authority participates in OECD’s Competition Committee, including 3 working groups under the Committee, i.e. (1) competition and regulation, (2) international cooperation and (3) trade and competition.
 The Committee meets three times a year.
 On the meetings the activities between the Member States are discussed, information is exchanged including experience and work memoranda.
 All Member States make an annual report which can be downloaded on the Competition Committee’s website.
 Here, the Committee's work can be read and reports on different competition issues or topics can be downloaded.